Parametrisation and dictionary for CP violating Higgs boson interactions: Introduction

 For this reason the search of CP violating effects involving the SM Higgs boson is among the priorities of the LHC and HL-LHC program, also motivated by a more agnostic view of scrutinising at best the properties of the last elementary particle so far discovered\,\cite{ATLAS:2012yve,CMS:2012qbp}.
-In particular, the ongoing analyses at the LHC and the $3\,$ab$^{-1}$ of data expected at the HL-LHC will play a decisive role in directly constraining CP-violating Higgs interactions.
+In particular, the ongoing analyses at the LHC and the $3\,$ab$^{-1}$ of data expected at the HL-LHC will play a decisive role in directly constraining CP violating Higgs interactions.
 These measurements will provide the most sensitive and comprehensive tests of the Higgs sector achievable before the advent of future collider facilities, and will serve as the reference benchmark for subsequent studies.
 The ATLAS and CMS experiments have performed several analyses for the direct search of CP violating Higgs boson couplings, testing interactions with EW bosons\,\cite{ATLAS:2023mqy,ATLAS:2022tan,CMS:2024bua,ATLAS:2025hki,CMS:2021nnc,CMS:2012vby,CMS:2013fjq,CMS:2014nkk,CMS:2015chx,CMS:2016tad,CMS:2017len,CMS:2019ekd,CMS:2019jdw,ATLAS:2013xga,ATLAS:2015zhl,ATLAS:2016ifi,ATLAS:2017qey,ATLAS:2017azn,ATLAS:2018hxb,ATLAS:2020evk,CERN-EP-2025-127,CMS:2022uox,ATLAS:2024wfv,ATLAS:2025bts}, gluons\,\cite{ATLAS:2021pkb,CMS:2021nnc,CMS:2022uox,CMS:2024bua}, top quarks\,\cite{CMS:2020cga,CMS:2022dbt,ATLAS:2023cbt,CMS:2024fdo,CMS:2021nnc,ATLAS:2020ior} and $\tau$ leptons\,\cite{CMS:2021sdq,ATLAS:2022akr} through the use of CP-sensitive observables, {\it i.e.} observables sensitive to the interference of CP-even and CP-odd contributions.
-Also CP-insensitive observables, {\it i.e.} sensitive to the CP-even term $\propto |\mathcal{M}_{\text{CP}}|^2$ can constrain CP-odd interactions and, in some cases, outperform\footnote{This is with the caveat that bounds from CP-insensitive observables often violate EFT powercounting and cannot be included in global EFT fits -- see Section~\ref{subsec:kappas} for a discussion.} indirect limits arising from the search of electric dipole moments as for the case of a CP violating Higgs boson interactions with muons\,\cite{Fuchs:2019ore,Bahl:2022yrs}.
-While experimental searches measure amplitudes, theoretical models are built from Lagrangians and is thus necessary to interpret the results of the former into the parameters of the latter.
-Different parametrizations for CP-odd interactions are present in the literature.
-For what concerns CP violating Higgs boson couplings the most common are the ones written in the Higgs basis, through the use of coupling modifiers ($\kappa$'s) and angles, CP fractions and in terms of the SM effective field theory (SMEFT) with various basis choices or the Higgs EFT (HEFT) frameworks, which we will define and review in the following Sections.
-However, for each of these parametrizations different conventions might, and it is often the case, be defined, and one can easily incur in mistake when translating the results between them.
-Given the importance and interest of both the experimental and theory community on the topic, this work aims at establishing a parametrization accompanied with a dictionary for CP violating Higgs boson interactions in the Higgs sector to facilitate the comparison between different studies.
+Also CP-insensitive observables, {\it i.e.} sensitive to CP-even quadratic terms $\propto |\mathcal{M}_{\text{CP}}|^2$ but not to CP-odd interference terms, can still constrain CP-odd interactions and, in some cases, outperform\footnote{This is with the caveat that bounds from CP-insensitive observables often violate EFT powercounting and cannot be included in global EFT fits -- see Section~\ref{subsec:kappas} for a discussion.} indirect limits arising from the search of electric dipole moments.
+This is the case for CP violating Higgs boson interactions with muons\,\cite{Fuchs:2019ore,Bahl:2022yrs}, for example.